kmvcyberia/SampleProject/README.md

 cmake --build .
 ```

+## Configuration
+The application is configured via a config.json file, which must be a
+JSON dictionary (object) with key-value pairs.
+> [!Note]
+> During the build, CMake copies the example configuration file and a sample
+dictionary of AT commands to the build directory, placing them next to the
+`AtService` executable.
+The path to the AT commands dictionary must be
+specified in the `config.json` file.

 ## TTY Device Emulation (Testing with `socat`)

 For testing without physical hardware, you can emulate a TTY device using `socat`.